HTS Bioinf - Using the vcpipe staging environment

 Clean up by removing

-- your analyses directories
+- your

-- remove the analyses entries in the database using the webui (gears icon -> Admin -> Delete analysis)
+directories - analyses entries in the database using the

-The sample
+The samples

-and preprocessed
+and analyses-results

 from a previous run).